Dynamics of kinks in a traversable wormhole: Conclusions and Discussions

 \section{Conclusions and Discussions}

 In this work, we studied the evolutions of the radial kinks in the background of a traversable Simpson-Visser Wormhole.
-We have realized the oscillatory behavior of the kinks which can traverse through the two sides of the wormholes.
-Our results show that the wormhole throat parameter $a$ has a decisive influence on the motion of the spherically symmetric radial kink.
+We have uncovered a long-lived oscillatory behavior of radial kinks which can traverse back-and-forth through the wormholes.
+Our results show that the parameter $a$ has a decisive influence on the motion of the radial kink.
 That is, larger values of $a$ lead to a wider throat, allowing the kink to oscillate between the two asymptotically flat regions with a larger amplitude, whereas smaller values of $a$ confine the kink to oscillate with a smaller amplitude.
 In particular, as $a$ approaches the critical value $a=2M$, the throat becomes an extremal null throat, which confines the kink inside the throat.
-It is worth noting that the oscillating behavior of kinks between the two sides of the wormhole may help people to extract the information from the other side of the wormhole.
+It is worth pointing out that the oscillating behavior of kinks between the two sides of the wormhole may help people to extract the information from the other side of the wormhole.

 Due to the fact that the topology of the wormhole differs from that of ordinary compact stars, a single radial kink is protected by the wormhole topology and does not disappear at late times.
-Each time the radial kink passes through the wormhole throat, it transfers energy to the background in the form of emitted wave packets, thereby reducing its own energy and causing its oscillation amplitude to gradually decrease.
+Each time the radial kink passes through the wormhole throat, it transfers energy to the background in the form of emitted wave packets.
+Therefore, it reduces its own energy and causes its oscillation amplitude to gradually decrease, which resembles a damping oscillator.
 This only drives the kink to oscillate within a progressively smaller region near the throat, while the kink itself persists throughout the evolution.
 In contrast, in the backgrounds of boson stars and neutron stars, the kink ultimately transfers all of its energy to the background through oscillations, and eventually the kink disappears into the background \cite{caputo2024radial,ma2025radial}.